-Step my tent, said she, "I'd like to read you palm" the dollar in the jar, this won't take very long Leave the circus noise behind, close your eyes, relax your I'll tell you, if you quit now or if you should go on
+Step inside my tent, said she, "I'd like to you palm" Leave the in the jar, this won't take very long Leave the circus noise behind, close your eyes, relax mind I'll tell you, if you should quit now or if you go on

 I said, "Now what do ya see?"
 She said, "Deedlee-dum, deedlee-dee" Where'll I go, I be?
 She said, "Deedlee-dum, deedlee-dee"

-She threw some sawdust in the air and her began to shake She told me, the town where I was born, she knew the date She lit a candle her eyes and then she made the table rise She took the dollar from the jar and she guessed my weight
+She threw some in the air and her hands began to shake She told me, the town where I was born, she knew the date She lit a candle with her eyes and then she made the rise She took the from the jar and then she guessed my weight

 I said, "Now what do ya see?"
 She said, "Deedlee-dum, deedlee-dee" You are so old, you are so Deedlee-dum,